AllenXuuu/DCR/README.md

 ## Evaluation

 We release pre-trained models at [here](https://drive.google.com/drive/folders/1bXFs1_9HBPi74LpsYfxx753Vkc6BbEHa?usp=sharing).
-To test the performance of our model with RGB-TSM backbone on EPIC-KITCHENS-100[1], you can run the following command.
+To test the performance of our model, for example using RGB-TSM backbone on EPIC-KITCHENS-100[1], you can run the following command.

 ```
 python eval.py --cfg configs/EK100RGBTSM/eval.yaml --resume ./weights/EK100RGBTSM.pt